killmeplz/terraform-provider-ansible-awx/docs/resources/inventory_host.md

 ### Required

-- `inventory_id` (String) The value used by the remote inventory source to uniquely identify the host.
+- `inventory_id` (String) The ID of the inventory this host belongs to.
+Hosts must be associated with an inventory to be managed by AWX/Tower.
-- `name` (String) Name of this credential.
+- `name` (String) Name of this host.
+This can be either a DNS name, IP address, or any other name used to identify the host.

 ### Optional

-- `description` (String) Optional description of this credential.
+- `description` (String) Optional description of this host.
+Can be used to provide additional context about the host's purpose or configuration.
-- `enabled` (Boolean) Is this host online and available for running jobs?
+- `enabled` (Boolean) If enabled (true), this host can be used in jobs.
+If disabled (false), this host will not be used in jobs even if included in the inventory.
-- `instance_id` (String) The value used by the remote inventory source to uniquely identify the host.
+- `instance_id` (String) The instance ID for this host if it is managed through a cloud provider.
+This helps track the host across IP or DNS changes.
-- `variables` (String) Specify the type of credential you want to create.
-Refer to the documentation for details on each type.
+- `variables` (String) Host variables in JSON or YAML format.
+These variables will be available to playbooks when running against this specific host and will override inventory variables.

 ### Read-Only